udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 *Security Baseline*

-4. Following an outage, how can you identify and analyze any recent changes which may have contributed?
+1. Following an outage, how can you identify and analyze any recent changes which may have contributed?
 Investigations will require details of which resource was changed, when it was changed, who made the change, and what was changed.
 How can you track changes to both resource properties (capturing both before and after state) as well as changes inside a virtual machine?

-5. How can you ensure that both Windows and Linux VMs meet password complexity requirements?
+2. How can you ensure that both Windows and Linux VMs meet password complexity requirements?

-6. How can you ensure that only approved OS images are used when creating new VMs?
+3. How can you ensure that only approved OS images are used when creating new VMs?
 Your implementation should support a customizable list of built-in images as well as custom images.

 *Resource Consistency*

-7. Identify a solution to restrict which services can be used in each Azure subscription, across the company.
+1. Identify a solution to restrict which services can be used in each Azure subscription, across the company.
 How will your solution allow exceptions for specific resource types for approved pilot projects or one-off deployments?

-8. How can you prevent accidental deletion of production resources, by administrators who require access to manage those resources?
+2. How can you prevent accidental deletion of production resources, by administrators who require access to manage those resources?

-9. How can Enterprise IT enforce a company-wide resource naming convention?
+3. How can Enterprise IT enforce a company-wide resource naming convention?

 *Identity Baseline*

-10. How can you delegate access management to business units for each application they own, while protecting other applications and ensuring that controls implemented by the Cloud Governance teams cannot be circumvented?
+1. How can you delegate access management to business units for each application they own, while protecting other applications and ensuring that controls implemented by the Cloud Governance teams cannot be circumvented?

-11. How can you ensure staff have access to what they need, but no more, while enforcing that only built-in roles are used.
+2. How can you ensure staff have access to what they need, but no more, while enforcing that only built-in roles are used?

-12. Identify a solution to streamline identity management and provide remote access for e-commerce team contingent staff.
+3. Identify a solution to streamline identity management and provide remote access for e-commerce team contingent staff.

 *Deployment Acceleration*

-13. How can Trey implement an 'Infrastructure as Code' approach to deployment automation, while still allowing different footprints in different environments?
+1. How can Trey implement an 'Infrastructure as Code' approach to deployment automation, while still allowing different footprints in different environments?

-14. How can the Cloud Governance team track where their best-practices reference implementations are deployed, and manage updates to those deployments?
+2. How can the Cloud Governance team track where their best-practices reference implementations are deployed, and manage updates to those deployments?

-15. How can the Cloud Governance team prevent best-practice reference implementation deployments from being modified outside of their control?
+3. How can the Cloud Governance team prevent best-practice reference implementation deployments from being modified outside of their control?

 **Prepare**